 Back when most people used Microsoft Outlook, the monitors were 1024 pixels, due to which the marketers could not design banners wider than 600 pixels.
 That is how the 600 pixels rule came into the picture.

 But times have changed, and today's typical desktop screen resolutions are around 1920x1080 pixels.
 So why not push your boundaries and create that wow factor?
+There are many feature-rich graphic design software where you can cope with the task easily.

 Most of the email marketers are under the notion that if the banner has appropriate width, the height isn't relevant.
 But that's not the case.